 You might ask: Why can’t I just use a “normal” (i.e., non-time-series) database?

 The truth is that you can, and some people do.
-But, there are at least two reasons why TSDBs are the fastest-growing category of databases today?
-Two reasons: (1) scale and (2) usability.
+But, there are at least two reasons why TSDBs are the fastest-growing category of databases today: scale and usability.

-Scale: Time-series data accumulates very quickly.
-(For example, a single connected car will collect 4,000 GB of data per day.)
-And normal databases are not designed to handle that scale (at least not in an automated way).
-Traditionally, relational databases fare poorly with very large datasets; NoSQL databases fare better at scale, but can still be outperformed by a database fine-tuned for time-series data can actually perform better, as we’ve shown in benchmarks versus InfluxDB, versus Cassandra, and versus MongoDB).
-In contrast, time-series databases (which can be based on relational or NoSQL databases) handle scale by introducing efficiencies that are only possible when you treat time as a first class citizen.
-These efficiencies allow them to offer massive scale, from performance improvements, including higher ingest rates, faster queries at scale (although some support more queries than others), and better data compression.
+Scale: Time-series data accumulates very quickly, and normal databases are not designed to handle that scale (at least not in an automated way).
+Traditionally, relational databases fare poorly with very large datasets, while NoSQL databases are better at scale (although a relational database fine-tuned for time-series data can actually perform better, as we’ve shown in benchmarks versus InfluxDB, versus Cassandra, and versus MongoDB).
+In contrast, time-series databases - whether they’re relational or NoSQL-based - introduce efficiencies that are only possible when you treat time as a first-class citizen.
+These efficiencies allow them to offer massive scale, from performance improvements, including higher ingest rates and faster queries at scale (although some support more queries than others) to better data compression.

-Usability: TSDBs also typically include functions and operations common to time-series data analysis such as data retention policies, continuous queries, flexible time aggregations, etc. Even if you’re just starting to collect this type of data and scale is not a concern at the moment, these features can still provide a better user experience and make data analysis tasks easier.
+Usability: TSDBs also typically include built-in functions and operations common to time-series data analysis, such as data retention policies, continuous queries, flexible time aggregations, etc. Even if you’re just starting to collect this type of data and scale is not a concern at the moment, these features can still provide a better user experience and make data analysis tasks easier.
 Having built-in functions and features to analyze trends readily available at the data-layer often leads you to discover opportunities you didn’t know existed, no matter how big or small your dataset

 This is why developers are increasingly adopting time-series databases and using them for a variety of use cases: